-Allow SSH access as root
+Allow SSH access for root

-The root user has now a password set, but it’s not enough to access your Raspberry Pi with this account directly
+The root user now has a password set, but it’s not enough to access your Raspberry Pi with this account directly.

-You need to edit the SSH server configuration file to allow root to login:
+You need to edit the SSH server configuration file to allow root to log in:

-- Open the SSH configuration file
+- Open the SSH configuration file:

 sudo nano /etc/ssh/sshd_config

-- Find this line
+- Find this line:

-- Replace by this one
+- Replace with this one:

-We remove the # to enable this option (# = comment)
+We remove the # to enable this option (# = comment).

-- Save and exit (CTRL+O, CTRL+X)
+- Save and exit (CTRL+O, CTRL+X).

-- Restart SSH
+- Restart SSH:

 sudo service ssh restart